MicrosoftDocs/windows-dev-docs/hub/apps/develop/win2d/using-win2d-without-built-in-controls.md

 <canvas:CanvasSwapChainPanel x:Name="canvasSwapChainPanel"/>
 ```

 A `CanvasSwapChainPanel` does not have a swap chain automatically assigned to it.
-An example, to assign one:
+As an example, to assign one:

 ```csharp
 CanvasDevice device = CanvasDevice.GetSharedDevice();